-The difficult political and economic Situations involving country risk context and worsening regulatory environment of countries in which Group's results of operations and the Group operates, particularly for VARD's activities in Brazil, may adversely impact operations and future cash f lows.
-In addition, the pursuit of business opportunities in emerging markets, particularly in the defense sector, leads to increased exposure to country risk and/or risk of international bribery and corruption.
+The difficult political and economic Situations involving country risk context and worsening regulatory may have negative effects on the environment of countries in which Group's results of operations and the Group operates, particularly financial condition, with the loss for VARD's activities in Brazil, may of clients, profits and competitive adversely impact operations and advantage and, in the case of future cash f lows.
+In addition, the lawsuits and sanctions, on its pursuit of business opportunities reputation. in emerging markets, particularly in the defense sector, leads to increased exposure to country risk and/or risk of international bribery and corruption.